Have you been in business for a while and you’re working your backside off, but you’re not making the money you deserve?

 - Your calendar booking system and appointment reminders (I recommend Calendly).

-- Regular client payments (use an auto-debit system so you’re never chasing payments).
+- Client payments (use an auto-debit system so you’re never chasing payments).

 5. Leverage your time.
 Move away from time = money.